sassoftware/viya4-monitoring-kubernetes/logging/AZURE_LOG_ANALYTICS_WORKSPACES.md

 ## Using Connection Information From Kubernetes Secret

-The deployment script creates a Kubernetes secret named `connection-info-azmonitor`, which ensures that the connection information is available in case the Fluent Bit pods are restarted or new nodes are added to the cluster.
+The deployment script creates a Kubernetes secret named `connection-info-azmonitor`containing the connection information.
+This ensures that the connection information is available in case the Fluent Bit pods are restarted or new nodes are added to the cluster.
 This secret is created in the same namespace into which the Fluent Bit pods are deployed.
 If this secret already exists when you run the deployment script, the script obtains the connection information from the secret and you do not need to specify  the environment variables in the `user.env` file.